 A Dog’s Way Home is unapologetically feel-good while unabashedly going for the heartstrings from the get-go.
 You can revel in that or be nauseated by it, but it serves its purpose as a play-it-safe family-friendly picture for parents to watch with their kids.

-A Dog’s Way Home doesn’t regret any second of going right for the heartstrings when our hero “Pitbull” Bella comes on the screen (not actually a Pitbull, but a term used for nuisance dogs within the city’s limits).
-It is not embarrassed or ashamed of it; in fact, it revels in it.
-A throwback to early-90’s family films like Homeward Bound, it brought me back to family outings to the movie theatre as a kid.
-We have all grown up since then, our tastes have evolved, so you can let the film manipulate you to its heart’s content or be nauseated by it.
-It’s just all up to your personal tastes or maybe more accurately where you are in your life.
+A Dog’s Way Home doesn’t regret any second of going right for the heartstrings.
+When our hero “Pitbull” Bella comes on the screen (not actually a Pitbull, but a term used for nuisance dogs within the city’s limits, it is not embarrassed or ashamed of it.
+In fact, it revels in it.
+This is a throwback to early-90’s family films like Homeward Bound.
+It brought me back to family outings to the movie theatre as a kid.
+We have all grown up since then.
+All our tastes have most likely evolved.
+So, you can let the film manipulate you to its heart’s content or be nauseated by it.
+It’s just all up to your personal tastes or, maybe more accurately, where you are in your life.

 Most films, from cartoons to hard-hitting dramas, are products of the times we live in.
-There is no exception with films like A Dog’s Way Home, which touches on issues of racial inequality, today’s immigration laws, mental health, and the amount of children waiting to be adopted is at an all-time high in the United States since 2008.
-They are easy to spot, and not at all obscured as deeper hidden meanings.
-Author and screenwriter W. Bruce Cameron (author of the New York Times Bestseller A Dog’s Purpose and the Jack Kerouac of canine fiction) practically hits you in the face with it so you can’t possibly miss it.
+There is no exception with films like A Dog’s Way Home, which touches on racial inequality, today’s immigration laws, mental health, and the number of children waiting to be adopted is at an all-time high in the United States since 2008.
+They are easy to spot and not at all obscured as deeper hidden meanings.
+Author and screenwriter W. Bruce Cameron, who wrote New York Times Bestseller A Dog’s Purpose (the Jack Kerouac of canine fiction), practically hits you over the head with it so you can’t possibly miss it.

-The film was directed by character actor Charles Martin Smith (Untouchables, Never Cry Wolf, and the Dolphin Tale series) who has been directing films since the early nineties.
-His film is filled with cute one-liners from Bella (voiced with childlike innocence by Bryce Dallas Howard) who essentially says whatever pops in her head with wonderment, making cute observations (when at a Veterans Affair hospital, she notices the residents “wear tags just like me”) that amount to a handful of episodes of the defunct CBS show Kids Say the Darndest Things.
-For all the cuteness, however, the film does lag at a sparse 90 minutes as the shtick can be repetitive, while 99% of the cast has nothing to work with in terms of a script.
+The film was directed by character actor Charles Martin Smith (Untouchables, Never Cry Wolf, and the Dolphin Tale series).
+He has been directing films since the early nineties.
+His film is filled with cute one-liners from Bella (voiced with childlike innocence by Bryce Dallas Howard).
+She essentially says whatever pops in her head with wonderment, making cute observations (when at a Veterans Affairs hospital, she notices the residents “wear tags just like me”).
+They all amount to a handful of episodes of the defunct CBS show Kids Say the Darndest Things.
+However, for all the cuteness, the film does lag at a sparse 90 minutes.
+The shtick can be repetitive, while 99% of the cast has nothing to work within Home’s script.